- Campus Maps

 TSIC is a statewide program that provides college scholarships to at-risk middle students who agree to remain drug-free, stay out of trouble with the law, and maintain satisfactory grades throughout high school.
 Students are matched with mentors who meet with them regularly and help them prepare for college.
 The South Florida State College Foundation is the lead agency for TSIC in DeSoto, Hardee, and Highlands County.
 Since 2000, 363 students have graduated from the local TSIC program.

-For more information about TSIC, visit the SFSC Foundation on the web at or call 453-3133.
+For more information about TSIC, call the SFSC Foundation at 453-3133.